Nexmo/station/_documentation/en/voice/sip/overview.md

 - TCP on port 5060
 - TLS on port 5061

 [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS) is a cryptographic protocol designed to provide communications security to your SIP connection.
-You can use self-signed certificates on your user agent, Nexmo does not validate the certificate on the client side.
+You can use self-signed certificates on your user agent, Nexmo does not validate the client certificate.

 Connections using TLS 1.2 are accepted.
 Older protocols are disabled as they are considered insecure.

+**Session Timers**

+Nexmo supports Session Timers [RFC 4028](https://tools.ietf.org/html/rfc4028); SIP customers that require Session Timers can negotiate them at the moment of establishing a session (INVITE).

 ## Inbound configuration

+Calls to Nexmo numbers can be forwarded to SIP endpoints.

 This section tells you how to: